daemyn/dwarf-rs/readme.md

 ## TODO

-This section outlines tasks and enhancements to improve the Dwarf-URL project.
+This section outlines tasks and enhancements to improve the dwarf-rs project.
 The checklist is divided into categories for better organization.

 ### Features
 - [x] **Validate URL inputs**: Ensure that the `target` field in the payload contains a valid URL.